Skip to Content

 At the time of publication, Christopher Dresser was the Professor of Ornamental Art and Botany at the South Kensington Museum.

-(The South Kensington Museum is the old name of the V&A Museum, which is the world’s leading museum of art and design.)
+(The South Kensington Museum is the old name of the V&A Museum, the world’s leading museum of art and design.)

-Dresser had studied Botany early in his career, influencing his floral design work.
-He contributed a botanical plate (see below) to Owen Jones’s famous book The Grammer of Ornament.
-He has also had a significant influence on the art nouveau movement.
+Dresser studied Botany early in his career, influencing his floral design work.
+He contributed a botanical plate (see below) to Owen Jones’s famous book The Grammer of Ornament and had significantly influenced the art nouveau movement.

 Leaves of Nature No. 8

-The ideas in this book were based on a series of lectures presented to the Royal Society of Arts.
+This book’s ideas were based on lectures from the Royal Society of Arts.
 Christopher Dresser was one of the most talented British designers of the 19th century and is considered one of the first industrial designers.

 Dresser was a contemporary of William Morris.
 Both designers were interested in making affordable, well-made decorative objects and ornaments for the home based on floral design.